Gloom and jokes as Financial Times Deutschland laid to rest

-Publisher Gruner + Jahr decided to shut the FTD after accumulating what German media said were 250 million euros ($325 million)in losses since its launch in 2000.
+Publisher Gruner + Jahr decided to shut the FTD after accumulating what German media said were 250 million eurosin losses since its launch in 2000.
 Around 330 employees are expected to lose their jobs.

 The FTD was seen as a breath of fresh air in Germany with its modern design, international perspective and audacious style of journalism, but it always faced tough competition from a plethora of established newspapers.